joemoose/dungeoneers.d20/docs/equipment.md

 After all the uses are marked off, the item is depleted and removed from your inventory.

 Unless specified otherwise, all items have three uses.
-If other equipment is used in such a way that could damage or deplete it, the GM may ask you to either mark one usage or roll **d6**; on a **1 or 2**, mark a use.
+If other equipment is used in such a way that could damage or deplete it, the GM may ask you to mark one usage.

 Usage can be repaired on most damaged gear, such as weapons and armor, for 10% of the original cost per point of usage removed.